Airforce Delta (video game): Gameplay

-Airforce Delta features simplistic controls with an emphasis on arcade-style action rather than accurate flight simulation.
+The game features simplistic controls with an emphasis on arcade-style action rather than accurate flight simulation.

 The mission briefings are complete with an illustrated step-by-step guide which shows the designated targets and the ideal path to take.
 After completing a mission, players are awarded with money that can later be used to purchase superior aircraft.
 Variables such as mission completion time and the number of enemies disposed of dictate the amount of money the player will receive.
 When making a buying decision, choosing an aircraft most appropriate for the job is of the utmost importance.
 The most expensive does not necessarily mean the most practical.

 Missions typically involve either seeking out and destroying the enemy or escorting friendly craft to a certain destination.
 The enemies encountered in Airforce Delta are diverse and range from air to ground and water capabilities and from offensive to defensive situations.
 Mission maps are based on fictional locations.

 Airforce Delta features over thirty aircraft to take for a test flight.
-They are all based on real life aircraft both in looks and in handling.
+They are all based on real life aircraft both in looks and handling.
 Some of the planes available for these missions include the F-4 Phantom, F-14 Tomcat, A-10 Thunderbolt, Mig 29, Su-27 and the F-22 Raptor.

 Plot

 Players take control of a mercenary that has been contracted to complete a number of strategic military missions.
 Each mission completed earns the player money, and the more money that is accumulated, the more sophisticated aircraft the player can purchase.
-Players select from a myriad of fighters and take to the skies to defend a newly independent Republic of Laconia from its many enemies.
+Players select from a myriad of fighters and take to the skies to defend the newly independent Republic of Laconia from its many enemies.

 The first mission involves a preemptive strike against numerous fighter planes that are planning to bomb the Laconian capital city of Naxos.

 The game centers around the Federated Republic of Dzavailar.
 Ethnic tension and religious debate have caused the Republic to split into independent states.
 The defenseless Republic of Laconia is in dire need of military support.
 Rebels from the former Federated Republic of Dzavailar have decided to reunite a territory long divided by ethnic conflict.
 After years of civil war, Laconia is the only republic left standing and has asked a mercenary defense organization, Airforce Delta, to help keep it from falling to the dreaded unification movement.

 As a commissioned lieutenant assigned to the Delta Squadron, the pilot is about to embark on a series of over 20 missions in very hostile territories.